 3. Be the official event photographer, DJ, bartender, or musician.

 Expanding on the idea of helping the host, check with them beforehand to see if they want an official volunteer photographer, DJ, or bartender at the event.
-I personally like being the photographer, but I’ve also served as DJ.
-It can spur conversation and can be a good way to make contacts, because folks always want the pictures!
-In general, I much prefer having a job than standing around awkwardly not talking to anyone.
+I personally like being the photographer, but I’ve also served as DJ and grill master.
+It can spur conversation and can be a good way to meet guests!
+In general, I much prefer having a job to standing around awkwardly not talking to anyone.

 4. Bring something awesome to eat or drink